keshuook/time-inverter-prototype/README.md

 # time-inverter-prototype
 This is a prototype of a game which inverts time.
 Using stacks in java from `java.util.Stack` every movement played by the player is recorded and pushed to the stack.
-The x coordinate followed by the why coordinate is pushed to it if the timing is not inverted.
+If not inverted, the x coordinate followed by the y coordinate is pushed to the stack.
 On time inversion, a rectangle is drawn from the variables of the stack by popping them (y first and then x).
 ```java
 private static Stack<Integer> positions = new Stack<>();
 .....